 Our Self-Talk Needs a Makeover

-“You’re not smart enough to get promoted,” “You’re too old to get in shape,” “You’re too young to start a business,” “You’ll never find love at that size”… Don’t you hate how that negative self-talk jumps out when you take on something new (finally ready to bet on yourself)?
+“You’re not smart enough to speak at the meeting,” “You’re too old to get in shape,” “You’re too young to start a business,” “You’ll never find love at that size”… Don’t you hate how that negative self-talk deflates your spirit?
+It always seems to happen when you’re ready to take a chance and bet on yourself.

 It knows which insecurities to dig at, in the cruelest ways.
 How many times have you allowed your negative self-talk to sabotage your progress?
-How often does that voice have a platform to speak down to you (without you calling B.S)?
+How often does that voice have a platform to speak down to you without you putting it in check?
 Keep reading to find out how you can use positive self-talk to speak your dreams into existence quickly.

 Our Internal Voice Never Shuts Up!

 Self-talk describes the continuous internal conversation taking place just below the surface in each of us.
-Even our dreams are a continuation of those conversations.
+However, it also spills over into our conversational talk.
+Even our dreams are a continuation of those internal conversations.
 There are four main problems with our self-talk:

-– Running on autopilot, we’re mostly unaware of our self-talk, making it impossible to steer in the right direction.
-Lacking awareness and control of our self-talk often become a situation where, for example, we mean to grab a healthy lunch and feel guilt for downing that extra greasy #1 instead.
-We miss the in-between convo often, leaving us wondering, “what the hell just happened?!
+- – Were running on autopilot.
+We lack awareness of our self-talk, making it impossible to steer in the right direction.
+This often leads us to familiar situations where, for example, we mean to grab a healthy lunch and end up inhaling an extra greasy burger and fries instead.
+We miss the entire internal conversation that made that decision, (seemingly out of nowhere).
+It leaves us wondering, “What the hell just happened?!

-– Studies show that as much as 77 percent of our thoughts are negative.
-While that’s pretty discouraging, the brighter note is that we can rewire our brain thanks to neuroplasticity (…” the change in neural pathways and synapses that occurs due to certain factors, like behavior, environment, or neural processes.
+- – Studies show that as much as 77 percent of our thoughts are negative.
+While that’s pretty discouraging, the good news is that we can rewire our brain thanks to neuroplasticity.
+We can actually change in neural pathways and synapses that occurs due to factors like behavior, environment, or neural processes.

-During such changes, the brain engages in synaptic pruning, deleting the neural connections that are no longer necessary or useful, and strengthening the important ones”).
-In other words, we can flip our negative self-talk on its rear end!
+During such changes, the brain engages in synaptic pruning, deleting the neural connections that are no longer necessary or useful.
+It will strengthen the important ones.
+In other words, we can flip our negative self-talk on its rear end for good!

-– Words, more importantly, our perceptions of the terms we use, hold power that we’re unaware of.
+- – Our perceptions of the words we use hold a power of influence over us that we’re unaware of.
 Words have layers.
-Our unique experiences offer a definition of words that becomes more important than that words Dictionary definition.
+Our unique experiences offer definition to words that becomes more important than the Dictionary definition.

-For example, in our currently hostile Political environment, the mention of Liberal, Conservative, Second Amendment, and Congress can ignite explosive reactions, (right down to physical changes like an increased heartbeat or flustered cheeks).
+For example, in our currently hostile political environment, the mention of Liberal, Conservative, and Second Amendment can ignite explosive reactions.
+You may even see physical changes like flustered cheeks or tension in one’s body at the mention of these things.

 Because of these differences in perceptions, words, sayings, or ideas may lead one person to success and another to self-sabotage.
-For example, the saying “go hard or go home” may lead one person to feel motivated, and another to feel intimidated.
+For example, the saying “Go hard or go home” may lead one person to feel motivated, and another to feel intimidated and abandon their efforts.
 You must understand how your perception of such common ideas, saying, and words affect you.

 Why is Positive Self-Talk Important, and What Are the Benefits?